alirezakay/RegexToDFA/README.md

 > This is how to convert regex (REGular EXpression) to DFA by creating and using syntax tree in ***Java*** language.<br>

-This project is a part of a bigger project we've done on Term 5 of University (@ KNTU) for **Compiler Course** to create a simple compiler.
+This project is a part of a bigger project we'd done for **Compiler Course** to create a simple compiler.

 <hr>